Tucumcari station

 Tucumcari Union Station is a train station in Tucumcari, New Mexico, United States.
 The current station building was erected in 1926.
 Today, the Tucumcari Railroad Museum occupies the station building.
-It formerly served the Chicago, Rock Island and Pacific Railroad and the Southern Pacific Railroad as a division point and transfer stop on the joined transcontinental services until these trains were discontinued in 1968.
+It formerly served the Chicago, Rock Island and Pacific Railroad and the Southern Pacific Transportation Company as a division point and transfer stop on the joined transcontinental services until these trains were discontinued in 1968.

 History

-Originally, Tucumcari was a construction camp on the railroad when the line was being built in 1901, called Ragtown.
+Originally, Tucumcari was a construction camp on the Chicago, Rock Island and Pacific Railroad when the line was being built in 1901, called Ragtown.
 Before Tucumcari was created, the Golden State Limited and other trains ran through the area.
 Around the time when the town was formed on the line, it was named "Six Shooter Siding" due to many gunfights happening at the camp.
 The town and station was formally called Douglas until the name changed to Tucumcari in 1908.

 Current station building

 In 1926, the Rock Island constructed a new Mission Revival station that still stands today to meet the demands of the passenger ridership growth as well as the city growing.
 It had a ticket counter, station agent, and baggage area along with a waiting room.